-Upon admission to the program, each student is assigned an initial advisor based on his/her interests.
+Upon admission to the program, each student is assigned a provisional advisor based on his/her interests.
 All efforts are made to assign the student the advisor who is best equipped to provide guidance in the planned area of study as indicated on the application materials.

 The advisor works with the student to develop his/her plan of study from the beginning of the doctoral study.
-The advisor plays a key role in helping the student select classes, plan research and teaching activities, refine areas of interest, and prepare for the integrative paper and candidacy.
-In many cases, the advisor involves the student directly in his/her research projects.
+The advisor plays a key role in helping the student select classes, plan research and teaching activities, refine areas of interest, and prepare for the Integrative Paper and candidacy.
+In many cases, the advisor involves the student directly in his/her research projects or helps the student to find ways to become engaged with the research life of the College.

-Should a student's advisor take a sabbatical, the student and the advisor must establish in advance the ways in which the student will receive continued guidance.
-They may identify another faculty member who will serve as a primary source of guidance on campus while the advisor is on sabbatical.
+Should a student's advisor take a sabbatical or leave of absence, the student and the advisor must establish in advance the ways in which the student will receive continued guidance.
+They may identify another faculty member who will serve as a primary source of guidance on campus while the advisor is away.